-- ½ cup walnuts, chopped medium (strain to remove particles; save for incorporating into a smoothie or future baking)
+- ½ cup walnuts, chopped medium (strain to remove particles; save for incorporating into a smoothie or for future baking)

-- Preheat oven to 350 degrees.
+- Preheat oven to 350F degrees.
 Grease 8 x 8 baking pan.

 - For bottom layer/crust, in medium-sized bowl, mix coconut oil, coconut sugar, egg, and vanilla extract.
 Add in gluten-free flour mix*, coconut flour, and sea salt.
 Mix until mixture forms a ball.
 Mix in walnuts.